Varnithvarma/Gmail-Bot/README.md

 # Gmail-Bot
-This a Gmail Bot in Python using the smtplib library
+This Gmail bot was created using the Python smtplib package, which allows us to send emails.